A word about Cover Proposals

 3. What is (and isn’t) important when designing a cover submission?

 Some journals use metaphors and conceptual art on their covers, others go for hyperrealism.
-Color, dynamic composition and a strong visual concept are extremely important.
-What’s less important is precisely representing your research.
+Color, dynamic composition, and a strong visual concept are extremely important.
+What’s less important is precisely representing a complete picture of your research.
 Graphics are about communicating your work clearly (and aesthetically).
 Covers are about advocating for your science through beautiful imagery.
-Graphics and illustrated figures are about accuracy.
+Graphics and figures are about accuracy.
 Covers are about attention.
 Representing your science accurately is an incredibly important trait for a researcher.
-However, it is missing the point of a cover, and preoccupation with this can be the downfall of a cover submission, particularly if it is rushed (see 2 above).
+I am in no way implying that a cover should misrepresent the science!
+But ideally, a cover will accurately convey the message of your research without getting bogged down with details.
+Preoccupation with precise representations can be the downfall of a cover submission, particularly if it is rushed (see 2 above).
 For a submission to be competitive, the art needs to be highly polished and this takes time.
 If I am busy redrawing something, that time is taken away from making sure the visuals are as compelling and perfect as possible.
 Accurate communication is important, to be sure.
 But the selection of a cover has little to do with this type of precision.
 I will say it again: Covers are about attention- That’s why you want that cover in the first place!